carterax/crowdship/docs/CampaignFactory.md

 |`_packageId` | uint256 |   ID of feature package

 ### unpauseCampaign
-> Unpauses the factory, transactions in the factory resume per usual
+> Unpauses the factory, transactions in the factory resumes per usual

 #### Declaration
 ```solidity